-54 Department of State, 2207 Report to Congress, April 2006, p 3.
+&lt;sup>54 Department of State, 2207 Report to Congress, April 2006, p 3.
 "Military to Protect U.S. Aid Teams in Iraq," Washington Post, April 14, 2006.

-55 Department of State, 2207 Report to Congress, July 2005, p.
+&lt;sup>55 Department of State, 2207 Report to Congress, July 2005, p.
 2.

-56 "Rice's Rebuilding Plan Hits Snags," Washington Post, January 15, 2006.
+&lt;sup>56 "Rice's Rebuilding Plan Hits Snags," Washington Post, January 15, 2006.

-Ministerial Assistance Teams (MATs).
-Much effort and assistance has previously gone into improving the capabilities of government ministries, including equipping and training personnel at all levels of service.
-A new initiative of the Embassy is the creation of Ministerial Assistance Teams composed of the senior consultants that have long been assigned to each Ministry, their Iraqi counterparts, and U.S. and international experts.
+to each Ministry, their Iraqi counterparts, and U.S. and international experts.
 The MATs will focus on trying to improve the performance of the core functions of key Ministries, by identifying basic needs of each Ministry, developing action plans to address these needs, and providing any training and technical assistance required.
-Ministry officials and staff are reportedly deficient in knowledge of modern administrative systems and management practices.
-The FY2006 supplemental would provide additional funds for this effort.57
+The FY2006 supplemental provides \$125 million in additional funds for this effort.

-Project Sustainability.
-As more large-scale construction projects are completed, there has been increasing concern regarding the ability of Iraqis to maintain and fund their operations once they are handed-over to Iraqi authorities.
+Infrastructure Sustainability.
+As more large-scale construction projects - power plants, water and sanitation systems, oil facilities, etc. - are completed, there has been increasing concern regarding the ability of Iragis to maintain and fund their operations once they are handed-over to Iraqi authorities.
 A "principal objective" of PCO contracting has always been the "swift transition of the reconstruction effort to Iraqi management and control."
 To insure long-term sustainability, the PCO and IRMO are focusing on what they call capacity development.
-At this point, each contractor is responsible for providing training to the appropriate personnel in the labor force who will operate and maintain power plants, water systems, etc., and contractors are liable for repairs and equipment replacement for a period of 90 days following project completion.
+At this point, each contractor is responsible for providing training to the appropriate personnel in the labor force who will operate and maintain facilities, and contractors are liable for repairs and equipment replacement for a period of 90 days following project completion.
 At the Ministry level, the IRMO is assisting development of policies and laws conducive to efficient use and maintenance of infrastructure.
 The SIGIR has pressed the embassy to encourage ministries to develop strategic plans for sustainment of its infrastructure.
+An additional related concern is the protection of critical infrastructure, especially oil, from attacks by insurgents.

 According to the SIGIR, the State Department has identified \$425 million in IRRF funds that have been already been spent or are programmed to be used to help sustain projects.
-Of this, \$31.5 million has been for capacity development programs at the Iraqi ministry level.
-In addition, State is considering diverting funds from planned IRRF projects to bolster sustainment and has proposed FY2006 supplemental funding of \$355 million and an FY2007 level of \$154 million for this purpose.
+In addition, the FY2006 supplemental provides \$355 million for this purpose.
+Another \$287 million is provided for infrastructure protection.